 There are other features where our generator will help you.
-Check the available functions of Colorwheels and Colorwhe
+Check the available functions of Colorwheels and Colorwheels Config, as well as the features in our color classes: ColorItem and WheelItem.

 Below is an example of using a so far not-mentioned class method of WheelItem - wheel\complement: as you'll find out in the documentation, the method copies over an existing wheel item and switches all colors to complementing colors.
 Comes in very useful for example, when you want to handle object colors with a well contrasting background.